Things to do

 The Expression Swing allows you to experience swinging with your infant/toddler.
 The usual baby swing a standard swing are provided.
 The basket swing allows kids of different abilities to swing and socialise and the unique 3-bay rope swing allows friends to swing together in unison.

-The 3-armed bull rider allow 6 children to rock back and forth together, while being able to look at each other and enjoy the fun together.
+The 3-armed bull rider allows 6 children to rock back and forth together, while being able to look at each other and enjoy the fun together.

 A ramped and twisting 40m bike track is in the north-western corner of the playground.
 The ramped and hilly mounds make this circuit a more challenging-than the average track.